stripe-archive/mobile-elements-card-payment/README.md

 ↪️ **Using webhooks to respond to a hold being placed on the card.** Confirming the payment on the client requires using webhooks for any follow up actions, like emailing a receipt. | ✅ | ❌ |
 🏦 **Easily scalable to other payment methods.** Webhooks enable easy adoption of other asynchroneous payment methods like direct debits and push-based payment flows. | ✅ | ❌ |

-## How to run locally
+## How to run
 This sample includes 5 server implementations in Node, Ruby, Python, Java, and PHP for the two integration types: [using-webhooks](/using-webhooks) and [without-webhooks](/without-webhooks).
+For each integration type, there are 4 mobile client implementations, in Swift (iOS), Objective-C (iOS), Kotlin (Android), and Java (Android).

-If you want to run the sample locally copy the .env.example file to your own .env file:
+To run a sample server locally, first copy the .env.example file to your own .env file:

 ```
 cp .env.example .env
 ```

-Then follow the instructions in the server directory to run.

 You will need a Stripe account with its own set of [API keys](https://stripe.com/docs/development#api-keys).
+Enter your Stripe secret API key in the .env file.

+Then, choose a sample server, and follow the instructions in the server's README to run locally.

+Next, choose a client app, and follow the instruction in the app's README to run.

+When the app is running, use `4242424242424242` as a test card number with any CVC code + a future expiration date.

+Use the `4000000000003220` test card number to trigger a 3D Secure challenge flow.

+Read more about testing on Stripe at https://stripe.com/docs/testing.

 ## FAQ
 Q: Why did you pick these frameworks?